 I actually started designing the ATD2 Backpack in 2019 and had the first pattern laser cut just before the COVID-19 pandemic spread in Italy in early 2020.
 During the first lockdown, I focused on the ARB Tote and small accessories but I kept spending some hours each week sewing it on the home machine I had then.
 After the pandemic's first wave, I had it finished on industrial machines and started testing it.

 2020 and 2021 were life changing years for my personal and professional life.
 Given the peculiar moment, developing this pack has been a long, emotionally intense process, paved with fears and obstacles.
 Three versions, some weeks stuck between two solutions and many many COVID and supply chain related delays later, I am now happy to announce that ATD2 Backpack will be launched for pre-orders on our website on Saturday, May 28th at 11.00AM CET.
-Shipping is expected for the the second week of October (all of our manufacturing partners are shutting in August) to allow close inspections of each production step and our severe QC.
+Shipping is expected within the end of November (all of our manufacturing partners are shutting in August) to allow close inspections of each production step and our severe QC.

 Make sure to save the date and reserve yours quickly!

 Pictures are from a pre-production model, minor changes may occur in final product.